-Forest Package project was assessed by PFD after its first year of implementation in 2014.
-Thirty-nine selected forest goers who bought forest packages through the PFD project were interviewed, and 67% (26) of them reported contracting malaria before 2014 (33% or 13 people reported being malaria-free for over a year), compared to only 1 (3%) forest-goer contracting malaria in 2014.
-Interview results show that 38 (97%) forest goers who bought forest packages were malaria-free.
+The Forest Package project was assessed by PFD after its first year of implementation in 2014.
+Thirtynine selected forest-goers who bought forest packages through the PFD project were interviewed, and 67% (26) of them reported contracting malaria before 2014 (33% or 13 people reported being malariafree for over a year), compared to only 1 (3%) of the forest-goers contracting malaria in 2014.
+Interview results showed that 38 (97%) forest goers who bought forest packages were malaria-free in 2014.
 Between 2013 and 2014, there was a 64% reduction in malaria incidence amongst forest-goers.